phreaktastic/nemesischat/README.md

     label = "Nem.
 DPS (Current)",
     value = "NEMESIS_DPS",
     exec = function() return NCDetailsAPI:GetDPS(NCEvent:GetNemesis(), DETAILS_SEGMENTID_CURRENT) end,
-    operators = core.constants.EXTENDED_OPERATORS,
+    operators = core.constants.NUMERIC_OPERATORS,
     type = "NUMBER",
 })
 ```

 This method call is adding a new subject to conditions labeled `Nem.
 DPS (Current)`.
 The `exec` property is a function which will retrieve the value immediately prior to comparison.
 You may add any operators you want, but they must follow the standardized operators structure.
-Here, we just want our `EXTENDED_OPERATORS`, which are for comparing numeric values.
+Here, we just want our `NUMERIC_OPERATORS`, which are for comparing numeric values.

 ```
 :AddReplacement({